scottaohara/Brass-Tacks/assets/css/README.md

 collected in their designated folders.

-In the _base-elements folder, basic HTML elements are grouped by family into folders, with a __control.scss file containing any additional vars or silent classes that are only useful to that subset of files.

-All of these files are then collected via their main __import.scss and pulled
+In the _base-elements folder, basic HTML elements are grouped by family into folders.
+All of these files are then collected via their main __import.scss and pulled into:
-into:

 * master.scss
 * project.scss (or whatever you name this file.)